-Normal swelling can be a nuisance and contribute to fatigue at the end of the day, especially tired legs and feet.
+Normal swelling during pregnancy can be a nuisance and contribute to fatigue at the end of the day, especially tired legs and feet.
 Try these tips:

 - Avoid standing or sitting for long periods of time.
-If you need to stand or sit for more than an hour at a stretch, exercise your legs and feet.
+If you need to stand or sit for more than an hour at a stretch and exercise your legs and feet.
 Don’t cross your legs when you sit, as this can restrict circulation in your legs.

-- Elevate swollen feet for an hour, especially at the end of the day; the swelling should diminish a bit.
+- Elevate swollen feet for an hour, especially at the end of the day; this should diminish swelling during pregnancy a bit.

 - Relax in a rocking chair while flexing your feet against a footstool.
 This movement promotes circulation in your legs.
 A rocking chair will be on your “must have” list for when the baby arrives, so you might as well get it now and start enjoying it.